Polypants/threejs_tutorial/README.md

 If we look at our scene, we should be able to drag around and zoom in and out to get a better view of what’s going on.

-Now that we have orbitcontrols, lets play around with another kind of material.
+Now that we have `orbitcontrols`, lets play around with another kind of material.

 ## The MeshPhongMaterial

 So far, we’ve looked at the `MeshBasicMaterial`, which is always fully illuminated and the `MeshLambertMaterial` which is has a dull, matt finish.

 Lets now try the `MeshPhongMaterial` which adds a `shininess` parameter.

 Modify the `sphereMaterial` to be a `MeshPhongMaterial` and add a `shininess` parameter, after the color, and set it to 10.

 ```